 What I love about FMT is that it lets you create tasks for individuals.
-Have you ever entered something into your program thinking i’ll research that later to only forget about it and never revisit it?
+Have you ever entered something into your program thinking I’ll research that later to only forget about it and never revisit it?
 We with FTM you can set up tasks for individuals.
 I always like to set them up.
-For example if I run across a death for marriage, death, etc..
+For example, if I run across a death for marriage, death, etc..
 I enter it and also set up a task for me to look for the original document.
-Once I enter it you can easily see what task need to be done under the Plan Tab that is located to your top left hand corner.
+Once I enter it you can easily see what task needs to be done under the Plan Tab that is located to your top left-hand corner.
 I currently have 592 tasks of documents that I need to obtain and transcribe about my ancestors.
 Imagine trying to keep track of that manually and or by memory.

 The Places Tab

 This tab will easily provide you with a map of the addresses that you have entered into your program.
-It is also perfect for when your are doing research and want to find out what other towns are near where your ancestors were form.
+It is also perfect for when you are doing research and want to find out what other towns are near where your ancestors were from.
 I have found it very useful that you don’t have to leave the program to see maps.

 The Publish Tab

 This is an awesome feature that is provided by the software.
 This feature will let you print into book or make charts with the information that you have entered into FTM.
 I talk about it since many people think that they have to write a book by hand and or make charts manually and that is not the case.
 Utilize this program to help you out.